httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Example {#offset-retrieving-example}

-The following example shows an offset retrieval request.
-The server indicates the new offset and that the upload is not complete yet:
+A) The following example shows an offset retrieval request.
+The server indicates the current offset and that the upload is not complete yet.
+The client can continue to append representation data.

 ~~~ http-message
 HEAD /upload/b530ce8ff HTTP/1.1